jen-thomas/haduk-met-data-at-site-locations/README.md

 This code and instructions have been tested on Debian Bookworm with Python 3.11.

-This repository uses (Iris)[https://scitools-iris.readthedocs.io/en/latest/index.html]  which is not tested for use on Mac or Windows (see https://scitools-iris.readthedocs.io/en/latest/installing.html#installing-iris)
+This repository uses [Iris](https://scitools-iris.readthedocs.io/en/latest/index.html)  which is not tested for use on Mac or Windows (see [installation instructions](https://scitools-iris.readthedocs.io/en/latest/installing.html#installing-iris)).

 1. Clone this repository `git clone https://github.com/jen-thomas/haduk-met-data-at-site-locations.git`
 2. In the cloned directory, create a virtual environment `python3 -m venv venv`
 3. Activate the virtual environment.
 If using bash, do `. venv/bin/activate`
 4. Install the packages from `requirements.txt`: `pip3 install -r requirements.txt`
-5. Create a user account on the (CEDA website)[https://services.ceda.ac.uk/cedasite/myceda].
+5. Create a user account on the [CEDA website](https://services.ceda.ac.uk/cedasite/myceda).
 6. Configure your FTP account.
-Login, then go to (MyCEDA)[https://services.ceda.ac.uk/cedasite/myceda]  then click on Configure FTP Account.
+Login, then go to [MyCEDA](https://services.ceda.ac.uk/cedasite/myceda) then click on Configure FTP Account.
 Click on the link to Create Password.
-For further help with this step, consult https://help.ceda.ac.uk/article/280-ftp.
+For the [help pages about FTP](https://help.ceda.ac.uk/article/280-ftp) for further help with this step.
 7. Run the script `download_haduk_data.py` to download three NetCDF files containing the meteorology data.
 8. Run the script `get_haduk_data_at_sites.py` to explore and plot the data.